For those with little to no credit, there are still opportunities to purchase a vehicle.

-“Chrysler Capital does have buying power for first-time buyers for some of the subprime applicants that are out there,” says Kevin from the Chrysler Capital Credit Team.
+“Chrysler Capital does have buying power for first-time buyers for some of the subprime applicants that are out there,” says Kevin from the Chrysler Capital Credit team.

-Many times, when it comes to subprime, there are gray areas that require a manual decision.
-In these instances, the dealer or the Chrysler Capital Credit Analyst (sometimes both) will reach out to “rehash the deal” and see if there is an opportunity to put a consumer in a better position to buy.
+Many times, when it comes to subprime, there are gray areas that require a person to take a look at what’s going on.
+In these instances, the dealer or the Chrysler Capital credit analyst (sometimes both) will reach out to “rehash the deal” and see if there is an opportunity to put the consumer in a better position to buy.

 Does that mean we don’t recognize 12 to 18 months of consistent payments?
 Not at all.
-Not missing a payment for an extended period is a sign of hard work and rising up to the occasion.
+Not missing a payment for an extended period is a sign of hard work and rising to the occasion.

 Kevin: We are looking for some sort of consistency and stability when it comes to paying bills.

-Q: Advice for first-time buyers or those with little to no credit?
+What’s your advice for first-time buyers or those with little to no credit?

 Kevin: First, save up to make a solid cash down payment.
 However much you’re able to offer, all of it impacts how we look at the risk associated with a potential buyer.